 General: The Evaluation Report shall include the following:

-Basic information as required by Section 3.0 of this criteria including product description, packaging, and identification.
+Basic information as required by Section 3.0 of this criteria, including product description, packaging, and identification.

-Description of limit states, methods of analysis, and applications covered by the Evaluation Report along with corresponding criteria.
+Description of limit states, methods of analysis, and applications covered by the Evaluation Report, along with corresponding criteria.

 Scope and limitation of each design criteria.